intel/QAT_Engine/README.md

     --with-qat_dir=/path/to/qat_driver
         Specify the path to the source code of the Intel&reg; Quickassist Technology Driver.
+This path is needed for compilation in order to locate the Intel&reg; Quickassist header files.
         If you do not specify this the build will fail.

-    --with-qat_install_dir=/path/to/qat_driver/build
-        Specify the path to the location of the Intel&reg; Quickassist Technology Driver library files.
-If you do not specify this the link will fail.
+        For example if using the QATL.2.6.0-60.tar.gz driver package that was unpacked to `/QAT`, and you are using an Intel&reg;
+        Communications Chipset 8925 to 8955 Series device then you would use the following setting:
+        --with-qat_dir=/QAT/QAT1.6

     --with-openssl_dir=/path/to/openssl
         Specify the path to the top level of the OpenSSL\* source code.
+        This path is needed so that the compilation can locate the OpenSSL header files and also because the mkerr.pl script is needed from the OpenSSL source files in order to generate the engine specific error source files.
 If you do not specify this the build will fail.
+        For example if you cloned the OpenSSL\* Github\* repository from within `/` then you would use the following setting:
+        --with-openssl_dir=/openssl

     --with-openssl_install_dir=/path/to/openssl_install
         Specify the path to the top level where the OpenSSL\* build was